Cling to the main vine, not the

 absolutely convinced I was a crazy man.
 I started to enjoy this

 response.
 My experiment had been destroyed.
 Goodbye ballistic

 pendulum and welcome cognitive dilemma and engagement.
 These

 truth, falsified truth, ignored fact, embraced hysterical crowd

 behaviour, fought, resisted and eventually just before the 1 hr

-period ended decided that perhaps I was right and decided to
+period ended decided that perhaps I was right after testing my

-test my idea on a lighter object.
-What an astonishing thing to
+idea on a lighter object.
+What an astonishing thing to witness.

 The students found something they did not agree with and could not